History of Colchester United F.C.: The Championship and a New Home: 2000–2010

 With 15th place in 2004–05 season considered a backward step, U's fans became increasingly frustrated at Parkinson's 4–5–1 tactics at Layer Road.
 The season kick started with the arrival of his old Reading teammate Jamie Cureton on loan from Swindon.
 U's were in the top four by Christmas and their 12-match unbeaten run was halted at Swindon on Boxing Day.
 Parkinson's side simply embarked on another run of seven straight wins, 10 if Cup ties are included, and topped the table in January 2006.
 The FA Cup brought more success on and off the pitch.
 Leamington were thrashed 9–1 in the first round on 5 December 2005, equalling a 44-year club record.
 U's won at Shrewsbury and then beat Championship sides Sheffield United and Derby to set up a mouth watering tie at Chelsea.

-José Mourinho's side had been assembled for around £225m whilst United were valued at £150,000.
-More than 6,000 fans in the 41,810 live televised game witnessed the incredible, as Ricardo Carvalho's own goal put United in front.
-Chelsea threw on their big guns Joe Cole, Frank Lampard and Hernán Crespo to win 3–1.
-United captured a little piece of worldwide acclaim and a huge bonus to their bank balance, but league form dropped alarmingly.

 The U's won just one in 13, including Cup ties, went seven out of eight League games in February without scoring and lost the top of the table clash with Southend by 3–0 at Layer Road.
 Wins at Bournemouth and at home to Rotherham meant United only had to secure a draw in the last match at Yeovil.
 Ironically United's first ever professional match in 1937 was in the Somerset town and they nervously held onto a 0–0 draw to gain promotion to The Coca-Cola Championship – three points behind Essex neighbours Southend.

 The average gate of 3,969 was paltry compared to some of the sides that they would face but Parkinson had delivered U's ultimate dream.
 Chris Iwelumo's 19 goals and 15 by midfielder Neil Danns put both players in the shop window.
 Parkinson, however, resigned on 13 June 2006.
 Geraint Williams oversaw pre-season training and, after a lengthy recruitment process, was charged with the daunting task of leading United in their first season in the Championship.
 He employed Mick Harford as his assistant and the pair worked miracles for a club that was now owned by Robbie Cowling, a very successful local businessman.